-Only one scholar in our five plus years of working on the Big Board – little universe project had the confidence to say the concepts were idiosyncratic.
-Yet, he was also arrogant enough to not want to engage any further with us and did not want to be quoted.
+Our culture needs heroes.
+As a result, we so elevate our leading scholars, I am sure it is difficult for them to keep a level head.
+Since 2012, only one scholar in our many years of working on the Big Board – little universe project had the confidence to tell us that our concepts were idiosyncratic.
+Yet, he was also arrogant enough to not want to be tainted by us.
+He did not want to engage any further and did not want to be quoted.